syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ## Month header customization

-The month header can be customized by using the `MonthHeaderSettings` property of `AgendaView` in the `SfScheduler.`
+The agenda month header view can be customized by using the `MonthHeaderSettings` property of `AgendaView` in the `SfScheduler.`

 ### Customize Month header appearance using Style